 NB.
-The housing chapter key housing data will be reviewed in the financial year 2018-19, it is important to note that a clearly co-ordinated information crucial for housing delivery and related services, some information contained herein come from both the draft housing chapter (2009) sector plan and information from provincial department of human settlement.
+The housing chapter key housing data was planned to be reviewed in the financial year 2018-19, but due to the process of adjusting our budget downwards.
+The budget was removed and the LED & Planning Directorate has taken an initiative to involve the Department of Human Settlement to assist with the reviewal.
+It is important to note that a clearly coordinated information crucial for housing delivery and related services, some information contained herein come from both the draft housing chapter (2009) sector plan and information from provincial department of human settlement.
 The Housing Development Agency NATIONAL Office developed an Informal Housing policy in 2015 to deal with all informal settlement in our three main towns.
 The policy will be tabled in council before implementation.

 The municipality has a Housing Chapter which still applies to date but the biggest challenge that has struck the municipality is land availability.
 TCLM has in the past financial years completed a informal settlement study in order to determine the level of housing demands in Lydenburg, Sabie and Graskop.
-TCLM has in conjuction with the district municipality also conducted a comprehensive study on land-audit to determine the status of land ownership.
+TCLM has in conjunction with the district municipality also conducted a comprehensive study on land-audit to determine the status of land ownership.
 Land becomes key in determining housing development within TCLM.
 In addition to this one of the good thing is that will unlock housing development in TCLM is the reviewed SDF which has been completed.
 There is currently an engagement with the provincial department of Human Settlement to review the Housing Chapter, The municipality resolved that in its meeting with Human Settlement funding for the dolomite study with its comprehensive study be made in order to unlock various developments including housing delivery within the municipality.